numba/pixie/mvp/README.rst

 contains a notebook demonstrating PIXIE and its interaction with a proof-of-concept Numba ahead-of-time (AOT) compiler and more detail on the MVP.

+NOTE: PIXIE and this demonstration currently target x86_64 CPUs running Linux operating systems.
+Other CPUs and operating systems will be supported in the future.

 Set up instructions:

 0. First create an environment and install PIXIE locally.
 PIXIE depends on the